lucabnf/lucabnf.github.io/index.md

 Date | What now?
 ------|--------
-Nov 22 | Started as Master's thesis student at [ETH Zurich](https://ethz.ch) May 22 | Started as Data Scientist intern at [KPMG Lighthouse](https://advisory.kpmg.us/services/lighthouse.html) Sep 21 | Started as a Junior Teaching Assitant at [Politecnico di Torino](https://www.polito.it/)
+Jul 23 | Graduated in Data Science and Engineering at [Politecnico di Torino](https://www.polito.it/) Nov 22 | Started as Master's thesis student at [ETH Zurich](https://ethz.ch) May 22 | Started as Data Scientist intern at [KPMG Lighthouse](https://advisory.kpmg.us/services/lighthouse.html) Sep 21 | Started as a Junior Teaching Assitant at [Politecnico di Torino](https://www.polito.it/)